From Cubic Centimeters to Grams: A practical guide to Density and Mass Conversion

 Converting cubic centimeters to grams involves a straightforward calculation once you know the density of the substance:

 1. Identify the Substance: The first and most crucial step is identifying the substance you're working with.
 This is because the density varies drastically between materials.
-For example, the density of water is approximately 1 g/cm³, while the density of gold is approximately 19.3 g/cm³.
+Here's one way to look at it: the density of water is approximately 1 g/cm³, while the density of gold is approximately 19.3 g/cm³.

 2. Find the Density: Once you know the substance, you need to find its density.
 This information is readily available in various resources, including: